Does a turkey stall when smoking? The correct answer

 Factors that can make a turkey stall

-As discussed above, smoked turkey does not stall because it has less moisture content.
+As discussed above, smoked turkey does not stall because it contains less moisture.

 But there are still some factors that can affect the texture of turkey and stall its temperature for some time.